ProgressLabIT/progress-platform/readme.md

 # PROGRESS PLATFORM REPO

 ## How to set up the development environment

+### Prerequisites:
+- Docker (or Docker Desktop if on a Mac)
+- You need `gcc` available in the system.
+If you're on a MAC it's included in XCode.
+Make sure it's installed, updated and active.

+### Steps
 1. Clone the repo
 2. Copy sample media files into media folder
 3. Create volumes: